 Countries have different cultures and laws around labor, which could result in a clash of corporate values between client and provider if not managed properly upfront.

 As a side note, you must also consider the feelings of your existing employees who may have processes and responsibilities taken away from them.

 The geopolitical climate can also have an impact on Business Process Outsourcing.

 You should be prepared for the potential risks of outsourcing to a foreign country, such as currency fluctuations, export/import restrictions, or political instability.

 Businesses should constantly monitor the political climate in the countries they outsource to and adjust their strategies as necessary.

 Data and confidentiality concerns are significant sources of friction for businesses considering BPO.

-It can be disconcerting to give a completely different company you don’t know access to all your sensitive data.
+Giving a completely different company you don’t know access to all your sensitive data can be disconcerting.